etam4260/rhud/README.md

 -   This interface uses the HUD User Data API but is not endorsed or certified by HUD User.
 -   The limit on the maximum number of API calls is 1200 queries a min.
+    Each function call does not correspond to a single API call!
 -   This is a WIP so please report any issues or bugs to:
     <https://github.com/etam4260/hudr/issues>
 -   This is open source, so please fork and introduce some pull